KonradHoeffner/tempoguide/index.md

 <mtg-card name="Swamp"/>
 <mtg-card name="Island"/>

-I have played this match a lot against an excellent player and we could not come to a conclusion for the last few slots, so make your own decision based on your opponents variant, playstyle and play/draw.
+I have played this match a lot against an excellent player and we could not come to a conclusion for the last few slots, so make your own decision based on your opponents variant, play style and play/draw.
 The grave hate I rate Grafdigger's Cage >> Surgical Extraction > Faerie Macabre > Nihil Spellbomb.

 #### Cards they may have MB or SB